Ratu Boko: History

-According to writer HJ.
-DeGraff, in the 17th century there were many European travelers to Java, who mentioned that there existed an archeological site which related to certain King Boko.
-In 1790, a Dutch researcher, Van Boeckholtz was the first to discover the archaeological ruins on top of Ratu Boko Hill.
-The hill itself is the northwestern branch of a larger Sewu mountain system, located on southern part of Central and East Java spanned between Yogyakarta to Tulungagung.
-The publication of the discovery attracted scientists such as Mackenzie, Junghun and Brumun to conduct research and exploration on the site in the year 1814.
+According to writer H.J. de Graff, in the 17th century there were many European travelers to Java, who mentioned that there existed an archeological site related to certain King Boko.
+In 1790, a Dutch researcher, F. Van Boeckholtz was the first to discover the archaeological ruins on top of Ratu Boko Hill.
+The hill itself is the northwestern branch of the Sewu Mountains, located in the southern part of Central and East Java between Yogyakarta and Tulungagung.
+The publication of the discovery attracted scientists such as Colin Mackenzie, Franz Wilhelm Junghuhn, and Brumun to conduct research and exploration on the site in the year 1814.
 In the early 20th century, the Ratu Boko site was thoroughly studied by researcher FDK Bosch, who published his findings in a report entitled "Keraton Van Ratoe Boko".
-From this report concluded that the ruins was the remnant of a keraton (palace).
-During these researches, Mackenzie also found a statue of gold-headed man and woman embracing each other.
-A stone pillar with ornaments of zoomorphic figures among which are elephants, horses, and others, also found among the ruins.
+This report concluded that the ruins were the remnant of a kraton "palace".
+During these researches, Mackenzie also found a statue of a gold-headed man and woman embracing each other.
+A stone pillar with ornaments of zoomorphic figures among which are elephants, horses, and others, is also found among the ruins.

-Abhayagiri Vihara inscription dated 792 CE is one of the few written evidence discovered in Ratu Boko site.
-The inscription mentioned Tejahpurnapane Panamkarana or Rakai Panangkaran (746-784 M), and also mentioned a vihara located on top of the hill called Abhyagiri Wihara which means "a vihara on top of the hill that free from danger".
-From this inscription it was concluded, that King Panangkaran in a later period of his reign wished for a spiritual refuge and created a reclusion of Buddhist hermitage named Abhayagiri Wihara in 792.
-Rakai Panangkaran was a pious follower of Mahayana Buddhist, a Dhyani Buddha statue was discovered on the site, which confirmed its initial Buddhist nature.
+The 792 Abhayagiri Vihāra inscription is one of the few written evidences discovered in Ratu Boko site.
+The inscription mentioned Tejahpurnapane Panamkarana or Rakai Panangkaran (746-784), and also mentioned a vihāra located on top of the hill, the Abhayagiri Vihāra, which means "vihāra on top of the hill that free from danger".
+From this inscription it was concluded that King Panangkaran in a later period of his reign wished for a spiritual refuge and created a vihāra named Abhayagiri Vihāra in 792.
+Rakai Panangkaran was a pious follower of Mahayana Buddhism, a Dhyani Buddha statue was discovered on the site, which confirmed its initial Buddhist nature.
 Nevertheless, some Hindu elements are also found at the site, such as the discovery of statues of Hindu deities: Durga, Ganesha and Yoni.

 It seems that the compound was later converted to a hilltop fortress by a local landlord named Rakai Walaing Pu Kumbayoni.
 According to the Shivagrha inscription issued by Rakai Kayuwangi on 12 November 856, the place was used as a defensive fort, consisting of hundreds of stacked stones.
-The hilltop fortress was used as a fort during a power struggle in later days of Mataram Kingdom.
+The hilltop fortress was used as a fort during a power struggle in the later days of the Mataram Kingdom.

-The Ratu Boko complex consists of gopura (gates), paseban, pools, pendopo, pringgitan, kaputren (women's quarter), and meditation caves.
+The Ratu Boko complex consists of gopura (gates), paseban, pools, pendhapa, pringgitan, kaputren (women's quarter), and meditation caves.